 How does Betting Bankroll Management Work?

 The really good news is that bankroll management in sports betting is relatively straightforward.
-In fact, successful bankroll management depends largely on your ability to adhere to a predetermined set of rules and wager in a disciplined manner at all times.
-Here’s a brief overview of the rules and mechanics that underpin bankroll management.
+It is not some mystical power just for the pros.
+Successful bankroll management depends largely on your ability to adhere to a predetermined set of rules and wager in a disciplined manner at all times.
+Here’s a brief overview of the rules and mechanics that underpin solid bankroll management.

 - Set your bankroll at an amount that you can comfortably afford to lose

-- Ensure that this covers a fixed period of time or season duration
+- Ensure that this covers a fixed period or season duration

 - Calculate your average unit bet to create a typical, single stake amount